 Discussion: Framing, Discursive Power and Authority

 Taken together, the framing strategies employed by the food industry in the regional FOPL standard-setting process contribute to a frameshift from regional public health policy to trade regime conflict.
 The successful reframe, and the ensuing commitment by the Government of Jamaica to reject adoption of FOPL, raises two more questions for consideration.
-Why was the food industry so much more capable than health advocates in promoting their vision of reality?
-If power is the immediate answer to this first question, it raises a consequential second question: Why was the food industry invited to be an equal, if not more powerful, partner in developing food systems policy aimed at curbing sales of their products?
+First, let we might consider why the food industry so much more capable than health advocates in promoting their vision of reality?

 Given that FOPL was proposed by the CARICOM Public Health Agency and adoption was encouraged by public health advocates and experts, it somewhat surprising that the shift into the development and adoption phase of the policy cycle – standard setting, in this case – produced such a monumental shift in power and authority over the policy.
 Key to this distinction is the fact that upon entry into the standard setting regime, FOPL lost its identity as a public policy measure.
 While public health experts and advocates followed FOPL into standard setting, the existing participants on food labelling standards committees had no prior knowledge around FOPL as a public health solution.
 The result was two incoherent communities attempting to make governance decisions on food systems: ‘health advocates’ with no familiarity in standard setting, and everyone else, who had long been involved in standards and therefore had much more experience and familiarity in the standard-setting regime.